lzim/mtl/blue/session12/s12_facilitator/mtl_session12_say.md

 # MTL Live Session 12

-## Today we're modeling to learn how to turn team learning into a team plan.
+## Today we're modeling to learn how to turn team learning into a team plan

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to make future team decisions.